mayataka/robotoc/README.md

 ### Whole-body MPC examples
 - The following three example implementations of whole-body MPC are provided:
   - `MPCCrawl` : MPC with `OCPSolver` for the crawl gait of quadrupedal robots.
-  - `MPCTrotting` : MPC with `OCPSolver` for the trotting gait of quadrupedal robots.
+  - `MPCTrot` : MPC with `OCPSolver` for the trot gait of quadrupedal robots.
   - `MPCJumping` : MPC with `OCPSolver` for the jumping motion of quadrupedal or bipedal robots.
   - `MPCWalking` : MPC with `OCPSolver` for the walking motion of bipedal robots.
 - You can find the simulations of these MPC at `a1/mpc`, `anymal/mpc`, and `icub/mpc` (you need to install [PyBullet](https://pybullet.org/wordpress/), e.g., by `pip install pybullet`):